 Need legal advice when it comes to putting together a commercial contact?
 Get support from our specialist commercial solicitors.

-Should payment terms be set out in a commercial contract?
+Should payment terms be set out in a contract?

 - Payment due date from delivery of invoice or the preferred billing method.

-- Late payment penalties including the rate of interest and how it’s calculated (if the interest rate will be more than the statutory rate).
+- Late payment penalties including the rate of interest and how it’s to be calculated.

-- Payment method specifying to whom and where the payments should be made, and in what format (for example, bank transfer).
+- Payment method specifying to whom and where the payments should be made, and in what format (eg. bank transfer).

-- Suspension rights so you can stop work or cease delivering services without being in breach of your contractual obligations if the other party fails to pay on time.
+- Suspension rights so you can stop work or cease delivering goods or services without being in breach of your contractual obligations if the other party fails to pay on time.

-- ‘Time of the essence’ wording as if the payment deadline is made a ‘condition’ of the contract a failure to pay on time can result in your having the option to terminate the contract early if you follow the correct procedure in the contractual termination clauses.
+- ‘Time of the essence’ wording - if the payment deadline is made a ‘condition’ of the contract, a failure to pay on time can result in your having the option to terminate the contract early (if you follow the correct procedure in the termination clauses).

-When you are drafting or agreeing to payment terms, consider that the stronger the payment terms the more likely it is that the other party will want to negotiate strict and detailed terms for the delivery of goods or the provision of services.
+Negotiating tip: the stronger the payment terms the more likely it is that your counterparty will want to negotiate strict and detailed terms for the delivery of goods or the provision of services.

-If the wording ‘good faith’ is included in your contract and there is a contractual dispute over whether one party acted in good faith then the court will take into account the circumstances of the contract provided that the good faith wording in the contract isn’t too vague for the court to interpret its meaning.
+If the wording ‘good faith’ is included in your contract and there’s an argument over whether one party acted in ‘good faith’, a court would take into account the circumstances of the contract provided that the good faith wording in the contract isn’t too vague for the court to interpret its meaning.

 For more information read our article about the use of good faith clauses in business contracts.

-In business to business contracts there is no cooling off protective legislation so if your business wants to be able to cancel or return goods then this should be clearly set out in the contract.
+Unlike consumer law, there is no protection of a ‘cooling off’ period in B2B contracts.
+If you want to be able to cancel orders or return goods, then this should be clearly set out in the contract before signature.

-- You can give notice under the terms of the contract and then re-negotiate a deal and new contract with the other party or go to an alternative provider or supplier and negotiate better contractual terms.
+If your counterparty doesn’t agree to change then consider how long the contract has to run and/or whether you can give notice to terminate.
+You could then re-negotiate a new deal and contract or go to an alternative supplier and negotiate better contractual terms.